Social media is all fun and games, until it results in a poor online reputation that negatively impacts your job search!

 Bottom line: Avoid this social media mistake by keeping comments clean, steering clear of religious proselytizing or political opinion, and aiming for an upbeat tone.
 Otherwise, your job search might come to a grinding halt.

-You do – that's who.
-Even if you are not currently seeking employment, having a strong headline permits colleagues to orient themselves to your role in the workplace.
+Who needs a headline or summary on LinkedIn?
+You do, that's who.
+Even if you are not currently seeking employment, having a strong LinkedIn headline permits colleagues to orient themselves to your role in the workplace.
 Many people list their job title, but if you are just starting out, try something a little out of the ordinary: “Aspiring Financial Analyst”, “Organizational Development Professional,” or “Social Media Marketing Specialist.”
 Your summary gives extra detail about your brand: the work you do, the goals you've set, and your professional mission.

-Bottom line: By using LinkedIn's Headline and Summary features, you give people a chance to discover your contributions and your ‘voice.’
+Bottom line: By using LinkedIn's Headline and Summary features, you give people a chance to discover your contributions and your “voice.”
 Perhaps most importantly, a concise summary helps distinguish you from the others who do what you do.